Odoacer: Leader of the foederati

 Following Romulus Augustus's deposition, according to the historian Malchus, upon hearing of the accession of Zeno to the throne, the Senate in Rome sent an embassy to the Eastern Emperor and bestowed upon him the Western imperial insignia.
 The message was clear: the West no longer required a separate Emperor, for "one monarch sufficed [to rule] the world".
 In response, Zeno accepted their gifts and this essentially brought to an end any puppet emperors in the West, with Nepos banished and Anthemius dead.
 The Eastern Emperor then conferred upon Odoacer the title of Patrician and granted him legal authority to govern Italy in the name of Rome, as dux Italiae.
-Zeno also suggested that Odoacer should receive Nepos back as Emperor in the West, "if he truly wished to act with justice."
+Zeno also suggested that Odoacer should receive Nepos back as Emperor in the West, "if he truly wished to act with justice".
 (Note: See:Malchus, fragment 10, translated in C. D. Gordon, The Age of Attila, pp. 127–129.)
 Although he accepted the title of Patrician and Dux from Zeno, Odoacer did not invite Julius Nepos to return to Rome, and the latter remained in Dalmatia until his death.
 Odoacer was careful to observe form, however, and made a pretence of acting on Nepos's authority, even issuing coins with both his image and that of Zeno.
-Following Nepos's murder in 480, who was killed while waiting in Dalmatia, Zeno became sole Emperor.
+Following Nepos's murder in 480, Zeno became sole Emperor.

 Bury, however, disagrees that Odoacer's assumption of power marked the fall of the Western Roman Empire:

 It stands out prominently as an important stage in the process of the dismemberment of the Empire.
 It belongs to the same catalogue of chronological dates which includes A.D.
 418, when Honorius settled the Goths in Aquitaine, and A.D.
 435, when Valentinian ceded African lands to the Vandals.
 In A.D.
 476 the same principle of disintegration was first applied to Italy.
 The settlement of Odovacar's East Germans, with Zeno's acquiescence, began the process by which Italian soil was to pass into the hands of Ostrogoths and Lombards, Franks and Normans.
 And Odovacar's title of king emphasised the significance of the change.